 What can we do to improve our ability to do innovative collaborative design?
-We will briefly consider several possibilities suggested by the discussion above.
+We will consider several possibilities suggested by the discussion above, all oriented around the use of agent-based software systems.

-Information systems are increasingly becoming the medium by which design participants interact, and this fact can be exploited to help monitor the influence relationships between them.
-One could track the volume of design-related exchanges or (a more direct measure of actual influence) the frequency with which design changes proposed by one participant are accepted as is by other participants.
+Software systems are increasingly becoming the medium by which design participants interact, and this fact can be exploited to help monitor the influence relationships between them.
+One could track the volume of designrelated exchanges or (a more direct measure of actual influence) the frequency with which design changes proposed by one participant are accepted as is by other participants.
 This can be helpful in many ways.
 Highly asymmetric influences could represent an early warning sign of non-convergent dynamics.
 Detecting a low degree of influence by an important design concern, especially one such as environmental impact that has traditionally been less valued, can help avoid utility problems down the road.
 A record of the influence relationships in a successful design project can be used to help design future projects.
 Influence statistics can also be used to help avoid repetitions of a failed project.
 If a late high-impact problem occurred in a subsystem that had a low influence in the design process, this would suggest that the influence relationships should be modified in the future.
 Note that this has the effect of making a critical class of normally implicit and distributed knowledge more explicit, and therefore more amenable to being preserved over time (e.g. despite changes in personnel) and transferred between projects and even organizations.

-Information systems can also potentially be used to help assess the degree to which the design participants are engaged in routine vs innovative design strategies.
+Software systems can also potentially be used to help assess the degree to which the design participants are engaged in routine vs innovative design strategies.
 We could use such systems to estimate for example the number and variance of design alternatives being considered by a given design participant.
-This is important because, as we have seen, a premature commitment to a routine design strategy that optimizes a given design alternatives with higher global optima.
+This is important because, as we have seen, a premature commitment to a routine design strategy that optimizes a given design alternative can cause the design process to miss other alternatives with higher global optima.
 Tracking the degree of innovative exploration can be used to fine-tune the use of innovation-enhancing interventions such as incentives, competing design teams, introducing new design participants, and so on.